Konstantinos Galanopoulos: AEK Athens

 On 18 December 2019, during the game against Asteras Tripolis, in-form midfielder was substituted with a nasty ankle injury, and subsequent medical tests have confirmed that the 21-year-old requires surgery.
 As a result of the seriousness of the injury, Galanopoulos will be unavailable to play for the next 1,5 months.

 On 25 August 2020, Galanopoulos agreed to a contract extension with AEK, until the summer of 2023.

 On 22 November 2020, he sealed a triumphant 4–1 home win against AEL.
 After the end of the match, Galanopoulos burst into tears, having previously been to the sidelines for 11 months.
 On 6 January 2021, he scored helping to a 1–0 home win against Panetolikos.
 On 24 January 2021, he scored in an eventual 2–2 away draw in the Double-headed eagles derby against PAOK.

 On 18 April 2021, he scored in a 3–1 home win against Asteras Tripolis.
-On 29 April 2021, he scored the opener with a header after a corner kick by Muamer Tanković but the host team responded with two goals by Michael Krmenčík and Andrija Živković, and ΑΕΚ lost 2–1 to PAOK at Toumba Stadium in the 2nd leg of the semi final of 2020–21 Greek Cup and disqualified from the final of the competition.
+On 29 April 2021, he scored the opener with a header after a corner kick by Muamer Tanković but the host team responded with two goals by Michael Krmenčík and Andrija Živković, and ΑΕΚ lost 2–1 to PAOK at Toumba Stadium in the 2nd leg of the semi-final of 2020–21 Greek Cup and disqualified from the final of the competition.

 On 8 October 2021, Galanopoulos suffered from an ankle injury, that which required immediate surgical treatment.
 The rehabilitation period was estimated at six months.
 It will be his third surgery, as in the 2019–20 season, Galanopoulos underwent surgery on the cartilage of his ankle.
 On 4 February 2021, he suffered a fracture in his right shoulder.
 In the first injury he was left out for 250 days, while another significant period of absence followed (59 days to be exact) for his shoulder.

+On 15 August 2023, after coming off as a substitute, Galanopoulos scored a crucial goal in the 90th minute, to provide the win for his team, in a Champions League qualifier against Dinamo Zagreb.
+The goal is of even greater significance, as the game was emotionally charged, as it was the aftermath of the brutal murder of Michalis Katsouris by Dinamo ultras in Athens, eight days earlier.
+In memory of the victim, he celebrated the goal by taking off and holding up his black armband that was worn by all AEK players that day, in respect to Katsouris' death.